djeada/Linux-Notes/notes/managing_users.md

 passwd adam
 ```

-* Why is the passwd command able to modify the /etc/passwd file?
-- It has the SUID permission mode and is owned by root.

-* Why doesn't passwd -l keep a user from logging in via other methods?
+* <i>passwd -l</i>  blocks user from chaning their password (-u flags unlocks).
+Why doesn't it keep a user from logging in via other methods?
 - It locks only the password, not the account, so users can still authenticate with keys or other methods.

 <h2>bashrc</h2>